Price of Locality in Permutation Mastermind: Are TikTok influencers Chaotic Enough?: Introduction

 \subsection{Preliminaries}

 Before stating our main results, let us briefly formalize the problem at hand and present some of the best bounds known for the general case of permutation Mastermind.

 {\mathrm{id}}

-\paragraph{Permutation Mastermind.} Let $n\geq 2$ and $\Sn$ be the symmetric group, or in other words, the set of permutations $[n] \to [n]$ together with the composition operation.
+\subparagraph*{Permutation Mastermind.} Let $n\geq 2$ and $\Sn$ be the symmetric group, or in other words, the set of permutations $[n] \to [n]$ together with the composition operation.
 A secret code is a permutation $\sigma^\star\in\Sn$ chosen by the \emph{codemaker}.
-In round $t$, the \emph{codebreaker} plays a guess $\pi_t\in\Sn$ and receives the \emph{black-peg score}\footnote{It is called this way since in the original game \emph{black pegs} were used to indicate the number of correct positions guessed. }
+In round $t$, the \emph{codebreaker} plays a guess $\pi_t\in\Sn$ and receives the \emph{black-peg score}\footnote{The name comes from the original physical version of the game, in which \emph{black pegs} were used to indicate the number of correct positions guessed. }